 That being said, I have never liked the term Progressive Web App.
 It's just too technical.
 Too abstract.
-Too focused on the form factor.
 Whoever came up with that name pooped the bed on that one, if you ask me.

 Instead, I like the term Universal App.
 With Progressier, this is precisely what I'm striving to make a reality.

 Apps that are free from the constraints of the app stores.

 Apps that work everywhere.